luissouza/flight-booking-clean-architecture/README.md

 ## Actuator

-1. To check the system health with Actuator access the url above:
+1. To check the system health with Actuator access the url below:

       http://localhost:8085/actuator/health